riscv-ovpsim/imperas-riscv-tests/README.md

 It includes full commercial features including variant selection, semi-hosting, functional coverage reporting, and RISC-V International compliance suite signature dump facilities.

-RISC-V 32 and 64bit ratified instruction extensions are selectable (including IMAFDCNSUE).
+RISC-V 32 and 64bit ratified instruction extensions are selectable (including IMAFDCSUE).
 See the GitHub [riscv-ovpsim/README.md](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/master/riscv-ovpsim/README.md) and
            [riscvOVPsim_User_Guide.pdf](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/master/riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf) for more information.

 #### riscvOVPsimPlus
 This extends the functionality of riscvOVPsim and provides many more features including full configurable instruction trace, GDB/Eclipse debug, and memory configuration options.
-Additionally in the model are: CLIC, Debug Module/Mode, multi-hart, H-hypervisor simulation, and also 'near-ratified' ISA extensions: V-vector, B-bitmanip, K-crypto(scalar), P-SIMD/DSP, Zfinx, Zmmul.
+Additionally in the model are: CLIC, Debug Module/Mode, multi-hart, H-hypervisor simulation, and also the recently ratified ISA extensions: V-vector, B-bitmanip, K-crypto(scalar), and Zfinx, and the 'near-ratified' P-SIMD/DSP, Zmmul.

 (Extensions still with a lot to be developed before ratification including K-crypto (vector), Zce (code size reduction), and user custom extensions, are available in Imperas simulators from [Imperas](https://www.imperas.com/riscv)).